Meeting at Uluru honours distinguished Hudson Institute endocrinologist

 In addition to world-class research, researchers took advantage of the majestic setting to network.
 Highlights of the gathering included a sunrise viewing of Uluru, and a Sounds of Silence dinner in the outback with a traditional indigenous dance, didgeridoo performance and star gazing.

-The event was organized by Kristy Brown and Colin Clyne (Hudson Institute) and Wah Chin Boon (The Florey Institute), and supported by the Hudson Institute, Monash University and Pfizer.
+The event was organised by Kristy Brown and Colin Clyne (Hudson Institute) and Wah Chin Boon (The Florey Institute), and supported by the Hudson Institute, Monash University and Pfizer.

 Hudson Institute communications